 Running batch changes server-side is moving to beta.
 This feature was initially built to enable large customers to run batch changes on very large amounts of repositories.
 It also comes with UX improvements that will allow developers to iterate on batch changes more quickly.
 This feature requires installing executors, which comes with additional resource requirements and maintenance.
 Executors are like CI agents, that Sourcegraph uses to offload expensive tasks.
 Executors also power code intelligence auto-indexing.
-Running batch changes server-side is available both for self-hosted and managed instances customers, as long as customers are able to deploy and host the executors themselves.
-We do not manage executors on behalf of managed instance customers at this point.
+Running batch changes server-side is available both for self-hosted and Sourcegraph Cloud customers.
+Self-hosted customers need to deploy executors as part of their Sourcegraph deployment.
+Sourcegraph Cloud (a.k.a. managed instance) customers have managed executors available by default (Sourcegraph hosts those as part of the cloud offering).

 Batch Changes is a way to apply and track code changes to many repositories and codehosts.
 Batch Changes users develop a code rewrite script, and Batch Changes takes care of applying it on many repos, open changesets, and provide a tracking dashboard.